aura7822/projects/README.md

 ## ⚠️ Important Warning

-**Note:** This bot is created for educational purposes only.
-This is NOT an official WhatsApp bot.
-Using this bot may lead to your WhatsApp account being banned.
-Use it at your own risk.
-The developers will not be responsible for any consequences or account bans that may occur while using this bot.
+**Note:** ❗ This project is not affiliated with WhatsApp Inc.
+Using third-party WhatsApp bots violates WhatsApp’s Terms of Service .
+Accounts using this bot may face temporary or permanent bans.

+This bot was created for educational and personal use only 🛠️.
+The developers are not responsible for any misuse, bans, or consequences that may arise from using it.

+👉 Use at your own risk.

 ## 📝 Legal